rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

       definition: "my-consumer"
 ```
 * Remember that everything under `spring.cloud.kafka.binder` is related to the Kafka binder implementation and we can use all these extra [Kafka binder properties](https://docs.spring.io/spring-cloud-stream-binder-kafka/docs/current/reference/html/spring-cloud-stream-binder-kafka.html#_kafka_binder_properties) and everything under `spring.cloud.stream.bindings` is related to the Spring Cloud Stream binding abstraction and we can use all these extra [binding properties](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream.html#binding-properties).
-* We configure a `group` because we want the application to consume from Kafka identifiying itself as a consumer group so if there were to be more than one instance of the application every message will be delivered to only one of the instances.
+* We configure a `group` because we want the application to consume from Kafka identifying itself as a consumer group so if there were to be more than one instance of the application every message will be delivered to only one of the instances.
 * As stated in [functional binding names](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream.html#_functional_binding_names): `my-consumer` is the function name, `in` is for input bindings and `0` is the index we have to use if we have a single function.

 ### 2) We create `MyStreamEventConsumer` to fulfill the interface required by Spring Cloud Stream: